 Q. I have been licensed for over 50 years and exempt from continuing education requirements, does this still apply to me?

 A. Yes.
 This requirement has nothing to do with DRE licensing, it is a N.A.R. mandate that all REALTORS® must complete a course in the Code of Ethics every 3 year cycle.
 The current cycle is 2019-2021.

 Q. What happens if I don’t take the training?

-A. The Association is required by N.A.R. to report completed classes and must suspend a member if the required class is not completed by the end of each two-year cycle.
+A. The Association is required by N.A.R. to report completed classes and must suspend a member if the required class is not completed by the end of each three-year cycle.
 Suspension of membership will remain in force until the member completes the required course.